Autism. For decades, the word meant an immutable brain disorder, one determined solely by genes and that was only marginally responsive to therapies.

 A growing body of science and clinical experience tells us that we have badly misjudged autism.
 But this work is also pointing us in new and promising directions.
 The new vision of autism offers great hope for scientifically-based paradigm shifts in our approach to this condition.
 The Autism Revolution offers ways parents can put these ideas into action today.

 Dr. Martha Herbert is an assistant professor of neurology at Massachusetts General Hospital and Harvard Medical School.
-The Autism Revolution is published by Ballantine Books and Harvard Health Publications.
-More information about the book is available at Harvard Health Publications’ website.
+The Autism Revolution is published by Ballantine Books and Harvard Health Publishing.
+More information about the book is available at Harvard Health Publishing’ website.